 And this homemade bruschetta recipe is out of this world!

 Two years ago I learned a lifesaving trick with tomatoes.
 If you’ve ever canned tomatoes you know what a mess it can be to blanch them, peel them, dice them, etc. I usually end up the day with shriveled fingers that have burns on them from the hot tomatoes.

-I freeze them.
+PRO TIP: I freeze them.
 Whole.

 Yes, you read that correctly.
 I scoop out the stem, wash and dry them after picking them, then slide them (single layer) into freezer safe ziploc bags.